ForestAdmin/documentation-user-guide/project-settings/organizations/organization-settings.md

 **XML file upload or XML file endpoint (Recommended)**

+{% hint style="warning" %}
+We highly recommend to use this option, most especially the one where you provide the metadata file using an url.
+This allows automatic certificate update without service interruption.
+{% endhint %}

 Either upload a file containing the authentication information (you'll be able to generate this file in your Identify Provider) or input the endpoint at which such a file is available (some IPs provide this).

 ![](<../../.gitbook/assets/image (59).png>)